EmilSkaaning/DeepStruc/data/README.md

 A simplified description is shown below.
 For detailed description of the data format please revisit the paper.

 ## Mono-Metallic Nanoparticles (MMNPs)
-The MMNPs are described using a XYZ format describing the element and their euclidian distances as seen below:
+To simulate MMNPs we use the [ASE](https://wiki.fysik.dtu.dk/ase/#) library.
+All of the MMNPs are in a XYZ format where the elements and their euclidian distances are described as seen below:

 Atom<sub>1</sub> &nbsp; &nbsp; x<sub>1</sub> &nbsp; &nbsp; y<sub>1</sub> &nbsp; &nbsp; z<sub>1</sub> <br>
 Atom<sub>2</sub> &nbsp; &nbsp; x<sub>2</sub> &nbsp; &nbsp; y<sub>2</sub> &nbsp; &nbsp; z<sub>2</sub> <br>